SUSE/ha-sap-terraform-deployments/gcp/terraform/README.md

 # Google Cloud Platform deployment with Terraform

-This Terraform configuration deploys SAP HANA in a High-Availability Cluster on SUSE Linux Enterprise Server in the **Google Cloud Platform**.
+This Terraform configuration deploys SAP HANA in a High-Availability Cluster on SUSE Linux Enterprise Server for SAP Applications in the **Google Cloud Platform**.

 The infrastructure deployed includes: